 There are times when a window opens on your Mac and the header is out of the screen or hiding behind the Macintosh Toolbar.

-To move the entire window back to the screen try to find a point on the edge that instead of stretches the window, moves it.
+If the trick above does not work, try to find a point on the edge that instead of stretches the window, moves it.
 Four small regions on the sides can move the window up and down, another two small regions at the bottom can move the window sideways.
 The locations of the regions are very inconsistent, in one moment they work, a second later the region is at another location.

 You can verify the checksum of a file with the built-in features of the operating systems